');

 About Aberdeen, WA

-Aberdeen is a mid-sized city in Washington with a population of 17,040 residents.
-The median household income is $52,181 per year, which is near the national average.
-The median age in Aberdeen is 36.9 years.
+Aberdeen is a mid-sized city located in Washington with a population of 17,040 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $52,181 per year, which is 31% below the national median of $75,149.
+The median age of 36.9 years is close to the US median age of 38.9 years.

 Cost of Living in Aberdeen, WA